 Harrison closed his talk by posing four questions he believes the church must grapple with as it considers the future of training for ministry.

 First, is it possible to imagine priests who are not trained to fulfill all the above-mentioned roles, and if so, under what circumstances might this be acceptable?
-Second, has the pressure created by needing to fill all these roles distracted from the imperative to evangelize and create disciples?
+Second, is the pressure created by needing to fill all these roles a distraction from the imperative to evangelize and create disciples?
 Third, should the training of priests be considered in relation to the training of deacons and lay people?
 Finally, what impact should the growth of less traditional forms of ministry have on the formation of priests?

 While he did not provide answers to these questions, Harrison said he hoped they would guide the discussion at the conference.

 Debates over theological education and the formation of priests in the Anglican Church of Canada are nothing new, however.
 As Harrison and Scully both noted, they have been going on for the past 20 years.